 The susceptibility of a bedrock unit to scour is based upon reviews of the lithology, core recoveries, RQD values (KY method) and SDI/Jar Slake values (where applicable).
-The rock cores obtained at the bridge structure location consists primarily of limestone/dolomite.
-Therefore, since no substantial shale portions were encountered in the borings at this location, SDI/Jar Slake parameters are not applicable for scour considerations.
+The rock cores obtained at the bridge structure location consists primarily of sandstone.
+Therefore, since no substantial shale portions were encountered in the borings at this location, SDI/Jar Slake testing was not conducted on the recovered rock core specimens.
 By KYTC guidelines, if the KY RQD for a rock unit is below 25 percent, then the rock should be considered potentially scourable.
 The KY RQD values are presented adjacent to the boring logs on the accompanying Subsurface Data Sheets and may be used for applicable scour analyses to be performed by others.
-The recommended bearing elevations for all piers are positioned within competent limestone/dolomite bedrock.

-Foundation System Recommendations April 27, 2023
+Foundation System Recommendations October 24, 2023